swilder0123/win2k8docs/docs/introduction.md

 {% collapsible %}

 ```
-   - I am putting some really boring rote text in here for you to ignore
+   - I am putting some really boring rote text in here for you to ignore.

 ```
 {% endcollapsible %}